tberg-roblox/engine-cloud-api/InstanceResourceSchema.md

 # Instance Cloud Resource Schema
-This schema has been adapted from the internal alpha protobuf definitions but has been slightly altered for easier readability.
+This schema has been adapted from the internal protobuf definitions but has been slightly altered for easier readability.

 #### InstanceResource
 Cloud representation of an instance.